r-hub/blog/content/post/2020-03-05-user-preferences/index.md

 [^1]: Note that in tests `usethis` suppresses the chatty behaviour by the use of [`withr::local_options(list(usethis.quiet = FALSE))`](https://github.com/r-lib/usethis/blob/7af1aa2e0ac0b699fdd39f5cfbe4d1ccba41bc48/tests/testthat/test-use-pipe.R#L36).
 [^2]: The `gert` package uses libgit2, not Git directly.
 [^3]: We're using the [very good email subject by Roy Mendelssohn](https://www.mail-archive.com/r-package-devel@r-project.org/msg02450.html) on [R-pkg-devel](/2019/04/11/r-package-devel/).
+[^4]: If your package has a helper for downloading and saving the dataset locally, and you don't control the dataset source (contrary to the aforementioned approach), you might want to register several URLs for that content, as [explained in the README of the conceptual `contenturi` package](https://github.com/cboettig/contenturi#programmatic-long-term-data-access).